Route types and Route Subtypes

 This offers the advantage that when you search for a route you can search more generally or in more detail.

 Why you should give a specific route type, rather than a general one

-Option A- General: You can specify the general type "bicycle", which includes "race cycle", "recreational bike" and "MTB".
+- Option 1 - General: You can specify the general type "cycle route", which includesa amongst others "race cycle", "recreational cycling" and "MTB".

-Option S- Specific: You can specify the specific type of "race cycle"
+- Option 2 - Specific: You can specify the specific type of "race cycle"

 Best Practice!
 Give a specific type to your route, rather than a general type.